Business Intelligence Analyst

 Another option that is the same as the Express Entry scheme is the Canada Provincial Nominee Program (PNP).
 In this PNP program, candidates interested in migrating to a specific province or territory will be nominated based on their eligibility.
 Also, the draws for particular professions, like those for business analysts, are general.
 If you successfully get nominated by the Provincial nominee program, your CRS scores will increase by 600 points.

 *Searching for jobs in Canada?
-Find the right one with the help of Y-Axis job search services.
+Find the right one with the help of Y-Axis resume marketing services.

 Employment requirements to work in Canada as a Business intelligence analyst